-Newly planted sedums must be watered until they have become established.
+Newly planted Sedums must be watered until they have become established.
 Once they have settled in, it is important not to overwater them - sedums are generally problem free, and challenges only usually occur with excessive moisture.

-Most sedums that we grow love heat and sunny conditions but there are some sedums that prefer cooler conditions.
+Most Sedums that we grow love heat and sunny conditions but there are some Sedums that prefer cooler conditions.
 Check the variety you are growing, as the temperature tolerance varies depending on the species.

-For border sedums, cut back spent flower heads from February to April.
+For border Sedums, cut back spent flower heads from February to April.
 New green foliage at the base of the plant should be visible, and should be left in place.
-Add a layer of mulch around the sedum, avoiding the new growth.
+Add a layer of mulch around the Sedums, avoiding the new growth.
 At the end of May, perform the ‘Chelsea chop’ - cut a third to half of the stems to the ground, to discourage the plant from flopping out from the centre.
 Stonecrops do not need any aftercare other than to water occasionally.

 Sedums can be grown from seed, but it is cheaper, quicker and easier to propagate them from existing plants.

-Divide border sedums in the spring.
+Divide border Sedums in the spring.
 Dig the plant up, and use a sharp knife to separate it into clumps.
 This can be done every 3-4 years, giving you a steady source of new sedum plants.

-Stonecrop sedums can be lifted from the pot, and any offsets cut away from the main plant using a sharp knife.
+Stonecrop Sedums can be lifted from the pot, and any offsets cut away from the main plant using a sharp knife.
 This is best done in the autumn.

 Replant clumps or offsets following our guide above.